brucou/cycle-state-machine-demo/README.md

  revolving around the UI automation framework of the day.
 Integration tests are still necessary and cannot be dispensed with.
 However a few should be sufficient, as the behaviour itself of the UI has already been tested.
 Integration tests can focus on systems integration or [integration contract](https://martinfowler.com/bliki/ContractTest.html).

+Conclusion 2
+Specifying UI is hard[put a link to my blog with hashtag].
+It is essentially precisely and economically defining the shape of an infinite solution space.
+This means in turn that testing UI is hard, and requires heuristics to reach a minimum level of confidence in the UI implementaiton .
+It turns from that implementing correct UI is hard.
+However the implementation problem can be simplifying by collapsing specification and implementation by using state machines.
+State machines as a matter of fact can be made execuable, and reduce the risk of both design bugs and implementation bugs.
+Additionally, it serves as communication and documentation tool between all stakeholders (designers, users, programmers, testers, etc.).

+The tool as its tradeoff though.
+It requires some learning curve as any abstraction.
+It requires also some knowledge of algorithmics (combinatorial ability, graph search, etc.).
+Some of that can be alleviated via tooling, but there will always be a price to pay to incorporate the formalism.
+  At the same time, the benefits are clear : higher confidence in correctness of the UI due to semi-automatized extensive testing, higher maintainability due to closeness between specs and implementation, documentation and communication power.

+  My current recommendation is to experiment with it (to advance through for the learning curve) and use for the critical parts of the UI where correctness matters, and when a UI is relatively stable, i.e. iterations brings minimal changes.